-Academic Systems delivers and supports the Learn@UW enterprise suite of tools providing teaching and learning technology for the entire University of Wisconsin System.
-Our experts are available for consulting on projects, pilots or requests for information and proposal processes for enterprise-class application support, planning, hosting, and analysis.
-We facilitate seamless integration of course rosters, grades, student information systems and resources with learning technologies.
-We also serve as part of the Library Shared Development Group to create, integrate and support campus-wide Library applications and their infrastructure.
+Academic Systems delivers and supports the Learn@UW enterprise suite of tools and provides teaching and learning technology for the University of Wisconsin System.
+Experts are available for consultation on enterprise-class application support, planning, hosting, and analysis.
+We facilitate seamless integration of learning technologies with course rosters, grades, student information systems, and resources.
+As part of the Library Shared Development Group, we create, integrate, and support campus-wide library applications and infrastructure.
 Examples include UW Digital Collections Center, Forward resource discovery service, and Voyager integrated library system.

-Learning Solutions helps faculty and staff design, program, and implement instructional technology applications.
-From Web-based solutions to streaming media to classroom presentation enhancements, we have the expertise, equipment, and support resources to move technology concepts to reality.
-We can help with developing online courses, custom academic applications, moving content online, and delivering streaming media.
-In addition to our work with faculty and staff, we also partner with the Library Shared Development group to develop custom academic applications for research, the My UW-Madison portal, and the major library systems including the MINDS@UW institutional repository.
+Learning Solutions assists faculty and staff to design, program, and implement instructional technology applications.
+From Web-based solutions to streaming media to classroom presentation enhancements, we have proven expertise, equipment, and support resources to move technology needs from concept to reality.
+Learning Solutions staff can help develop online courses and custom academic applications, move content online, and deliver streaming media.
+We partner with the Library Shared Development Group to develop major library systems, including custom academic applications for research, My UW-Madison portal, and MINDS@UW institutional repository.

-Learning Technology and Distance Education helps faculty use technology effectively for teaching and learning through consultations, workshops and online resources.
-We also administer the Engage program that funds and partners with the campus community to adapt, create, integrate and disseminate new and emerging information technologies in support of sound pedagogical approaches.
+Learning Technology and Distance Education provides consultation, workshops, and online resources to promote effective technology use for teaching and learning.
+We also administer the Engage program that funds and partners with the campus community to adapt, create, integrate, and disseminate new and emerging information technologies in support of sound pedagogical approaches.

-Professional Technical Education provides a full continuum of workforce training services.
-We teach individuals new skills for use in and outside the classroom, create online courses to train staff on new technology, develop and customize classes to meet specific organizational needs, and provide lab rentals.
-Through our Software Training for Students program we train students on technology topics to enhance their academic experience and employment opportunities.
-The Information Technology Academy provide services to targeted populations of color and low-income students in Madison public schools, with the ultimate goal of increasing enrollment, retention, and graduation rates at the University.
+Professional Technical Education provides workforce training services to teach new skills for use in and outside the classroom.
+Professional Technical Education creates online courses to train staff on new technology, develops and customizes classes to meet specific organizational needs, and provides lab rentals.
+Through Software Training for Students, we train students on technology topics to enhance their academic experience and employment opportunities.
+The Information Technology Academy provides services to targeted populations of color and low-income students in Madison public schools, with the ultimate goal of increasing enrollment, retention, and graduation rates at the University.

 Application Development and Integration (ADI)